Commercial Truck Insurance Requirement MC S90

 FMCSA requires commercial truckers to carry minimum limits of insurance in order to haul freight for hire across state lines.

-Proof of that minimum insurance is posted to the SaferSys FMCSA website.
+Proof of that minimum insurance is then posted for your company on the public FMCSA Licensing and Insurance page.

 What are FMCSA’s minimum insurance limit rules?